 Check plugins for e-commerce websites

-For e-commerce payment gateways, the CMS should support plugins for desktop and mobile.
-You can avoid potential issues when upgrading the plugin and ensure smooth and secure payment processing for your online store.
+For e-commerce payment gateways, the CMS should support plugins for both desktop and mobile.
+Ensure that these plugins include features like multi-factor authentication to enhance security.
+By doing so, you can avoid potential issues during upgrades and ensure smooth and secure payment processing for your online store.

 Core functionality